Big Noon Kickoff: History

 For the 2020 season, the program was expanded to two hours.
 On November 4, 2020, for undisclosed reasons citing Centers for Disease Control and Prevention and Los Angeles County Department of Health Services guidance, Fox announced that the November 7, 2020 edition of Big Noon Kickoff would not feature the program's usual panel, and that the program would be shortened to one hour.
 The guest panel was led by Fox NFL Kickoff host Charissa Thompson, joined by Fox NFL Sunday analysts Terry Bradshaw and Howie Long, and Emmanuel Acho from Fox Sports 1's Speak for Yourself.
 On November 12, Meyer revealed that he had recently recovered from a COVID-19 infection.

 Meyer left after the 2020 season to take the Jacksonville Jaguars head coaching job, and was replaced by former Oklahoma Sooners head coach Bob Stoops for the 2021 season.
 Meyer returned for the 2022 season replacing Stoops.
 Bush left after the 2022 season, with 2009 Heisman Trophy winner running back Mark Ingram II joining the cast for the 2023 season.

-In the 2025 season, Barstool Sports owner Dave Portnoy joined the cast.
-Media analysts characterized the hire—which came as part of a larger deal between Fox Sports and Barstool—as being a response to the hiring of Pat McAfee as a panelist by College GameDay.
+In the 2025 season, Barstool Sports owner Dave Portnoy joined Big Noon Kickoff as a regular panelist, and other Barstool Sports personalities began to appear as contributors.
+Media analysts characterized the hire—which came as part of a larger deal between Fox Sports and Barstool—as being a response to ESPN's addition of Pat McAfee to College GameDay, as both personalities had significant followings among young adults and via digital media.

 Reception

 The Big Lead felt that Big Noon Kickoff showed promise, but that the show's "formal" and "corporate" atmosphere (in comparison to the "casual fun" of College GameDay) led to most of the panelists seeming "stiff" on-air, and exacerbated their relative lack of broadcasting experience.
-Quinn was considered to be a stand-out among the panelists in its premiere broadcast, considering him the most "comfortable" on-air, and noting that both him and Meyer were well-versed at leveraging their past experience to provide insights.
+Quinn was considered to be a stand-out among the panelists in its premiere broadcast, considering him the most "comfortable" on-air, and noting that both he and Meyer were well-versed at leveraging their past experience to provide insights.

 Viewership

 During the first episode, the show garnered 838,000 viewers, which amounted to a 0.8 rating.
-A special two-hour edition of Big Noon Kickoff leading into the Michigan-Ohio State game on November 30, 2019 received a series-high 1.6 overnight rating, beating College GameDay (which drew a 1.54 rating) in its time slot for the first time in the program's history.
+A special two-hour edition of Big Noon Kickoff leading into the Michigan-Ohio State game on November 30, 2019, received a series-high 1.6 overnight rating, beating College GameDay (which drew a 1.54 rating) in its time slot for the first time in the program's history.